adpushsdk/ADPush-iOS-SDK/README.md

 **6) Implementing the SDK**

-Add to your Podfile file.
+ * Add to your Podfile file.

 	Pod 'AfterPushSDK', '~>1.0'

-Or Download the `AfterPushSDK.h` and `libAfterPushSDK.a` and add to your project.
+ * Download the `AfterPushSDK.h` and `libAfterPushSDK.a` and add to your project with two frameworks:

-Framework required:

 	CoreLocation.framework
 	CoreTelephony.framework